 Enneagram Type 3 And Shame

 Enneagram type threes should learn to be more self-confident in their work.
 Failure happens in life, and you can’t avoid it.
 The best thing to do is accept and overcome your failures rather than fight tooth and nail to deny them.
-You should learn to be more open with others instead of putting up protective walls and expose vulnerability with those you love.
+You should learn to be more open with others instead of putting up protective walls and expose vulnerability to those you love.

 Enneagram Type 4 & Shame